 Energy-efficient home upgrades may cost a bit more upfront, but they also tend to be more cost-effective and may even increase the value of your home.
 To save money over the long haul:

-- Add Extra Insulation.
-Adding extra insulation to your attic, basement, and exterior walls are one of the most effective ways to save money, simply because it helps your home stay warmer in the winter and cooler in the summer.
+• Add Extra Insulation.
+Adding extra insulation to your attic, basement, and exterior walls is one of the most effective ways to save money, simply because it helps your home stay warmer in the winter and cooler in the summer.

 Hogan Design & Construction Window Installation & Build